DominHa/tier/README.md

 ## prerequisites
 - docker and docker compose

-To set up the local docker stack, cd into the projects/localdev/ directory and run start.sh script.
+To set up the local docker stack, cd into the /projects/localdev/ directory and run the start.sh script.
 (Use sudo if you haven't given the user permissions to start docker)
 ```bash
 cd projects/localdev/